This post may contain affiliate links. Please read my disclosure for more information.

 - My mother

-My mother always gets a copy of my plan.
+Even though I’m in my 30s, my mother almost always gets a copy of my plan too.
 Because she’s going to ask all these questions anyway.

 - A local friend or coworker

-It’s great for my mom to have a copy, but she lives four hours away, so it’s nice for someone local to have a copy as well.
+It’s great for my mom to have a copy, but she lives 3 states away, so it’s nice for someone local to have a copy as well.
 Coworkers are great, because they’ll notice if you’re not at work on Monday.

 If you give this plan to more than one person, you need to make sure that they don’t assume that they others will call the authorities in an emergency.
 Your plan will do you no good if everyone assumes that they don’t need to hold up their end.
 And of course, make sure that when you do return that you alert the people who have your plan so they don’t end up calling the authorities when you’re safe at home.
 That won’t make anyone happy.